chaodeng-aca/SuperMap/README.md

 ## Tutorials

-For a step-by-step tutorial, please refer to the `vignette` directory in the repository, which provides a [usage example](https://github.com/chaodeng-aca/SuperMap/blob/main/vignette/tutorial.html).
+For a step-by-step tutorial, please refer to the `vignette` directory in the repository, which provides usage examples.

+* Example 1: Running on the 10x Multiome Dataset
+* Example 1: Running on the ASAP-seq Dataset